HarshKapadia2/networking/dns.md

     -   Iterative resolution: It will answer with the IP address of the DNS TLD Nameserver with the `.me` answers that the resolver can query to get its answer or be redirected to another DNS Server.
     -   Recursive resolution: It will itself send a request to the DNS TLD Nameserver with the `.me` answers and eventually get back with the answer to the question.
 -   DNS Top Level Domain (TLD) Nameserver
+    -   TLD types
-    -   Top Level Domains: `.com`, `.edu`, `.me`, `.in`, etc.
+        -   Generic Top Level Domains (gTLDs): `.com`, `.edu`, `.org`, `.me`, `.xyz`, etc.
+        -   Country Code Top Level Domains (ccTLDs): `.in`, `.uk`, etc.
+        -   Sponsored Top Level Domains (sTLDs): `.app` (sponsored by Google), `.gov` (sponsored by the General Services Administration), etc.
+        -   Reserved Top Level Domains: `.localhost`, `.example`, etc.
+        -   Infrastructural Top Level Domains: `.arpa`
     -   In this example case it will be one of the many `.me` DNS TLD Nameservers.
-    -   It will search for the IP address of the DNS Authoritative Nameserver for `harshkapadia`.
+    -   It will search for the IP address of the DNS Authoritative Nameserver for `.harshkapadia`.
-    -   Iterative resolution: It will answer with the IP address of the DNS Authoritative Nameserver with the `harshkapadia` answers that the resolver can query to get its answer or be redirected to another DNS Server.
+    -   Iterative resolution: It will answer with the IP address of the DNS Authoritative Nameserver with the `.harshkapadia` answers that the resolver can query to get its answer or be redirected to another DNS Server.
-    -   Recursive resolution: It will itself send a request to the DNS Authoritative Nameserver with the `harshkapadia` answers and eventually get back with the answer to the question.
+    -   Recursive resolution: It will itself send a request to the DNS Authoritative Nameserver with the `.harshkapadia` answers and eventually get back with the answer to the question.
 -   DNS Authoritative Nameserver
     -   This server is the authority that guarantees that the domain that one wants to contacted is located at a particular server by providing its name/IP address.
-    -   If in this example case the domain was only `harshkapadia.me.`, then this would've been the end of the DNS resolution, but in this example case, further resolution is required to resolve `bar`, so this DNS Authoritative Nameserver for `harshkapadia` will redirect to the IP address of the DNS Authoritative Nameserver of `bar`, which will in turn redirect to the DNS Authoritative Nameserver of `foo` to finally get the name/IP address of the server that hosts the requested type of data for `foo.bar.harshkapadia.me.`.
+    -   If in this example case the domain was only `harshkapadia.me.`, then this would've been the end of the DNS resolution, but in this example case, further resolution is required to resolve `.bar`, so this DNS Authoritative Nameserver for `.harshkapadia` will redirect to the IP address of the DNS Authoritative Nameserver of `.bar`, which will in turn redirect to the DNS Authoritative Nameserver of `foo` to finally get the name/IP address of the server that hosts the requested type of data for `foo.bar.harshkapadia.me.`.

 ## Common DNS Records